- Register to vote

 Only those aged 18 or over can actually vote but you can register if you are 16 or 17.

 Members of the armed forces and their partners may register as service voters or they can now register as ordinary electors.
 If you register as a Service Voter you will only have to re-register every five years and the Electoral Services Office will write to remind you when re-registration is required.
-To apply please go to www.gov.uk/register-to-vote
+To apply please visit the GOV.UK website.

 Crown servants working abroad and their partners, may register by completing the Crown servants online application form.

 British Citizens living abroad may register by completing the Overseas Electors online application form.
 They can remain registered for up to 15 years after they last appeared on the register of electors in the United Kingdom.
 Citizens of the European Union Member States may vote at local and European elections.
-To apply please go to www.gov.uk/register-to-vote
+To apply please visit the GOV.UK website.

 Certain people can now apply to be entered anonymously on the register of electors.
 For further information see the Anonymous Registration page.